rliou92/umonitor/README.md

 * Inspect why sometimes udev is not being triggered after wakeup from suspend and hibernate (udev bug?)
 * I could just use `xrandr` to load the changes, might be a lot easier that way
+* Bugs:
+  * Sometimes event detection is triggered more than once

 # About
 This is my personal project.
 My motivation for writing this program comes from